 he College provides parking spaces for students in the east and west designated parking lots.
 Students who park on campus must obtain a vehicle registration tag from the Student Information Clerk in Wilson Hall for each vehicle he/she will park on campus.
-There is no charge for the parking decal.
+There is no charge for the parking hang tag.

-A student seeking a parking decal must present a valid driver's license and the make, model and license plate number of the vehicle being registered.
-Parking decals are not transferable from one vehicle to another or from one student to another.
+A student seeking a parking hang tag must present a valid driver's license and the make, model and license plate number of the vehicle being registered.
+Parking hang tags are not transferable from one vehicle to another or from one student to another.

-The parking decals must be affixed to vehicles in the place and manner designated at the time the decal is issued.
-Each permit expires according to the date indicated on the decal or when the respective student is no longer registered at the College.
+The parking hang tags must be affixed to vehicles in the place and manner designated at the time the hang tag is issued.
+Each permit expires when the respective student is no longer registered at the College.

-A parking decal should be removed if a registered vehicle is sold or traded or if the student is no longer enrolled at CVCC.
+A parking hang tag should be removed if a registered vehicle is sold or traded or if the student is no longer enrolled at CVCC.
 Any change in ownership of a registered vehicle must be reported immediately to the Student Information Clerk.
-On-campus parking space is limited; therefore, a parking decal is not a guarantee of an available parking space.
+On-campus parking space is limited; therefore, a hang tag is not a guarantee of an available parking space.
 CVCC reserves parking spaces for visitors in designated areas.
 Visitors need not register with the Security Office to use these spaces.
 CVCC students may not use visitor parking spaces.